torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 |Queries| `SELECT` | 1 [[see below][15]] |

 **STATUS:** (Oct 2018) The `_.` and `BLOB` operators are post-2.1.

+### 4.1.
+CASE

+The `CASE` operator needs a bit of explanation.

+* The first operand is the expression to test (which directly follows the `CASE` keyword in N1QL/SQL), or `null` if there is none.
+* The second operand is the first expression to compare with (directly following `WHEN`.)
+* The third operand is the result to use if the first expression matches (directly following `THEN`.)
+* After that can come zero or more pairs of extra 'when' and 'then' expressions.
+* If there's one operand left over (i.e. the operation has an even number of operands) it's interpreted as the `ELSE` result.

 ## 5. Collation